eOluwumi/eOluwumi/README.md

 To build practical data, automation, and AI systems that solve real operational and cybersecurity problems in African contexts.

-### 🎯 Mission
-To build structurally faithful and scalable AI systems for real-world cybersecurity challenges in Africa.

 ## Selected Research & Publications

 - Context-based Password Change Enforcement Model — International Journal of Information and Computer Security